 Twitter calls this ingredient the new best way to enjoy a refreshing glass of Coke.
 The jury's still out.

 Twitter is the Internet’s home for all sorts of twisted trends, starting with consuming toxic Tide Pods (which we shouldn’t even have to say is a terrible idea) and ending with—well, this.
 The latest edible experiment to grace your timeline is the cause of sitewide debate.
-Coke with milk—yes, milk—is taking over the internet.
+Similar to pepsi with milk, coke with milk—yes, milk—is taking over the internet.

 Are you brave enough to give it a try?

 We have comedy writer James Felton to thank for introducing milk and Coke, appropriately dubbed Milk Coke, to the Internet.
 “Milk Coke is a real thing,” says Felton, posing proudly with this creamy concoction.

 Milk coke is a real thing.
 Brummies love it.
 We can all move on from this discussion now, I will be taking no further questions. pic.twitter.com/dQR8bg3UAO